-- 2.1 Residential Sector Fifty-Five covers the first three stages of the southern portion of the Northern Residential South Eastern Precinct (Plan No. 031).
-It is bound by the balance of Northern Residential South Eastern Precinct (Plan No. 31).
+- 2.1 Residential Sector Sixty-Four covers the first eleven stages of the southern portion of the Northern Residential North Eastern Precinct (Plan No. 047).
+The Sector is broadly bounded by the proposed Precinct 031 to the south and linear Open Space to the west and east (Tributary A and 1).
 The sector forms part of the Urban Residential Area land use element.
-The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is approximately 7.
-2739ha.
+The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is approximately 10.01ha.
 This total area includes areas to be dedicated for roads and parks as well as the residential lots. - 2.3 The plan in Figure 3 shows the final boundary of the Urban Residential Area land use element relative to this sector.
 The Proposed Metes and Bounds Description of the sector is provided in Annexure A.